"Catherine," she said, going up to the girl, "which would you rather have-a happy youth or a happy old age?"

 Catherine and Her Fate (sometimes Catherine and Her Destiny) is an Italian Fairy Tale.

 Catherine was the very beautiful daughter of a rich merchant.
-One day, a woman visited her and asked whether she would rather be happy when young or where old.
-She concluded it would better to get it over with and be happy in old age.
+One day, a woman visited her and asked whether she would rather be happy when young or when old.
+She concluded it would be better to get it over with and be happy in old age.
 The woman, who was her Fate, vanished.
 Soon, her father lost all his money and died.
 Realizing this was the unhappy part, she tried to get a job, but her Fate kept appearing and ruining it for her.
 Seven years later, she managed to get a job as a servant and keep it.
 One of her tasks was to bring bread to her mistress's Fate.

 Her mistress found out why she was always crying, and told her to ask her mistress's Fate whether she could be freed.
 She did, and that Fate brought her to her own, who gave her a hank of thread.
 Catherine thought to throw it away, it was so useless, but her mistress urged her to keep it.